nagarajanceg/State-Pattern/README.md

 pre-requisite like(A,B,C).
 Once the Course B is assigned A is not allowed to assign in future.
 I followed this approach through out my Queue.
 2) Electives won't enter this queue and it will directly assign to the course list.
 Since the student is allowed to study as many semester as he wanted.
+It is granted to take many electives.
 3) At the end of the preference list processing, elements remaining in the Queue is tried once to assign the courses if it follows the constraints and change the states accordingly.

+Data Structure used:
+ArrayList used for holding the courses
+Queue is used to implement the course wait list

 Example:
 1234:A B E F I O W J Q R P sem 4: Graduated - All Categories satisfied.